mvanderkamp/westures/readme.md

 ![Pinch Gesture](http://demos.zingchart.com/assets/zingtouch-docs/pinch.gif)

-An expand is detected when the user has two inputs on the screen and moves one or both closer towards the other input.
+A pinch is detected when the user has two inputs on the screen and moves one or both closer towards the other input.

 #### Example
 ```